 “You may select any of these names.
 Go ahead, take your pick.”

-Kabber saw that he had only three options.
+Kabber turned back to his screen and saw that he now had only three options.
 If he chose the top one, he’d keep the name he had now, or he could pick any of the other 2.
 He had no directional buttons so he clicked enter on name number 1.

 A new menu appeared.